edgeandnode/dipper/README.md

 ------
 [![ci](https://github.com/edgeandnode/dipper/actions/workflows/ci.yml/badge.svg)](https://github.com/edgeandnode/dipper/actions/workflows/ci.yml)

-This repository contains the code for the DIPs gateway service, a.k.a. _Dipper_.
+This repository contains the code for the DIPs Gateway service, a.k.a. _Dipper_.

+### Contributing

+Please refer to our [CONTRIBUTING.md docs](CONTRIBUTING.md) for more information on how contribute to this project.